uviclibraries/rstudio/basics-0.md

 - It will return information about an ‘integer’ object type.
 - You can use objects as arguments in functions.

-# 2. Data Types
+## 2. Data Types

-While R objects can take many forms, when they store data (rather than, for example, a plot call), R primarily uses six basic data types.
-Let’s start by looking at the main types of data that you will be using for 99.99% of the time:
+While R objects can take many forms, when they store data (rather than, for example, a plot call), R primarily uses five basic data types:

 - *Numeric*: Decimal or floating-point numbers (e.g., 4.5, -3.2).

 - *Integer*: Whole numbers (e.g., 1, -5, 20).
 In R, integers are often
    just treated as numeric unless explicitly specified.

 - *Logical*: Boolean values, either TRUE or FALSE.
+Another type of logical data is `NA`, which indicates missing values.

 - *Character*: Text or strings (e.g., “hello”, “1234”).
-Note: "1234" is treated as character because it is between quotes.
+Note: "1234" is treated as a character because it is between quotes.
 If you want it to be numeric, you don't need the quotes.

 - *Factor*: A special type of character data, includes levels or an order (e.g., “low”, “medium”,  “high”).

 In the exercises below, you will get used to working with these different types of data.
 First, let's look at basic operations with objects with **character data**.

 Note: whenever you enter a string parameter, the string will more likely than not be wrapped in quotes.
 If it doesn’t work, add or remove quotes.

 <div class="task-box" markdown="1">

-⭐ <u>Task 1.1-1</u>
+⭐ <u>Task 3.2-1</u>

 **Create an object.**